 An air purifier can only do so much with dust.
-To minimize the exposure to dust mites on the ground, here are few precautionary methods you can give it a shot.
+To minimize the exposure to dust mites on the ground, here are a few precautionary methods you can give a shot.

-- Replace all bedding, pillows, duvet, and blanket with hypoallergenic cover.
-This prevents dust mites from crawling inside the comfy mattress and start breeding.
+- Replace all bedding, pillows, duvet, and blanket with a hypoallergenic cover.
+This prevents dust mites from crawling inside the comfy mattress and starting breeding.

 - Most laundry detergent can wash off mites in bedding and pillow.
-The same goes with alcohol rub.
-Apply on affected area.
+The same goes with an alcohol rub.
+Apply on the affected area.

-- Extreme hot and cold temperature will kill off dust mites.
-Consider pouring hot water at 130°F or place the contaminated object in a plastic bag and freeze it for up to 48 hours.
+- Extreme hot and cold temperatures will kill off dust mites.
+Consider pouring hot water at 130°F or placing the contaminated object in a plastic bag and freezing it for up to 48 hours.

 - Dust mites flourish in a humid environment.
 Get a dehumidifier to reduce humidity level between 30-50 percent.

-- Organized your home to reduce clutter.
-Store away stuff toys, books, or gadget into a storage compartment to prevent it from becoming a breeding ground for dust mites.
+- Organize your home to reduce clutter.
+Store away stuffed toys, books, or gadgets into a storage compartment to prevent them from becoming a breeding ground for dust mites.

-- Dust mite aerosol sprays or specific air freshener will kill these mites.
-Just sprays directly on the spot the dust mites if infesting and voilà, you’re done.
+- Dust mite aerosol sprays or specific air fresheners will kill these mites.
+Just spray directly on the spot the dust mites if infesting and voilà, you’re done.